Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Introduction

 Our main result improves Proposition \ref{prop:phd1} by showing that at least $k$ limit cycles bifurcate from $(2k,2k)$-monodromic tangential singularity when it is destroyed by considering a perturbation that adds some ``missing'' lower degree terms to $Z$.
 This implies that this kind of singularity has cyclicity at least $k$.
 Thus, any number of limit cycles obtained without destroying the monodromic singularity (for instance, by varying the Lyapunov coefficients) can be increased at least by $k$.

 In what follows the concept of {\it norm of a polynomial} is the usual one, that is, the norm of the parameter-vector that defines it.

 \begin{mtheorem} Let $k$ be a positive integer.
-Assume that the Filippov vector field $Z$, given by \eqref{sistemainicial}, has a $(2k,2k)$-monodromic tangential singularity at the origin with non-vanishing second Lyapunov coefficient $V_2$.
-Then, given $\lambda>0$ and a neighborhood $U\subset \R^2$ of $(0,0)$, there exist polynomials $P^+$ and $P^-$, with degree $2k-2$ and norm less than $\lambda$, and a neighborhood $I\subset \R$ of $0$ such that, for every $b\in I$ satisfying $\sgn(b)=-\sgn(\delta V_2)$, the Filippov vector field
+Assume that the Filippov system $Z$, given by \eqref{sistemainicial}, has a $(2k,2k)$-monodromic tangential singularity at the origin with non-vanishing second Lyapunov coefficient $V_2$.
+Then, given $\lambda>0$ and a neighborhood $U\subset \R^2$ of $(0,0)$, there exist polynomials $P^+$ and $P^-$, with degree $2k-2$ and norm less than $\lambda$, and a neighborhood $I\subset \R$ of $0$ such that, for every $b\in I$ satisfying $\sgn(b)=-\sgn(\delta V_2)$, the Filippov system

 has $k$ hyperbolic limit cycles inside $U$ such that each one of these limit cycles surrounds a single sliding segment (see Figure \ref{fig:main}).
 In addition, the hyperbolic limit cycles are stable (resp. unstable) provided that $V_{2}<0$ (resp. $V_{2}>0$). \end{mtheorem}